In this article, we are going to show you exactly how you can add HowTo Schema using Rank Math’s easy-to-use Gutenberg block.

 Here, you could say something like, “In this post, we will learn how to build a dog house for your furry mate.
 We will consider the various sizes, materials, and costs, and come with a brilliant design for your canine.”

-This field is mandatory, as an overview of what you’re trying to accomplish is important to establish before you set to show how to do it.
+This field, as an overview of what you’re trying to accomplish, is important to establish before you set to show how to do it.
 Just fill in the description of the HowTo in the text area.

 The duration is a simple field, and you just have to enter the estimated time that the entire task will take.
 The duration field is optional and is disabled by default.
 Click the toggle button to enable the field.